How can colleges align AI learning tools with WCAG compliance?

 How can colleges ensure that external vendors meet accessibility standards?

-• Ensure that any AI tool used has clear data privacy protections for student information.
+Finally, colleges must ensure that any AI tool used includes clear data privacy protections, safeguarding student information while maintaining accessibility.

 What is the most important takeaway for educators?